 Various experts in the field have divided Arthritis into four different stages:

-The symptoms of stage one Arthritis is ligament injury, surgery, or joint injury.
-It can be treated with joint supplements, weight control and exercise.
+The symptoms of stage one Arthritis are ligament injury, surgery, or joint injury.
+It can be treated with joint supplements, weight control, and exercise.

-Second stage is Inflammation in the joints.
-This stage has the same treatment method as the stage one Arthritis.
+The second stage is Inflammation in the joints.
+This stage has the same treatment method as stage one Arthritis.

-Third stage of Arthritis can be identified by signs of lameness and lack of desire to be active.
-Low intensity exercises, Arthritis supplements, acupuncture and laser treatment can be used as treatment in this stage.
+The third stage of Arthritis can be identified by signs of lameness and lack of desire to be active.
+Low-intensity exercises, Arthritis supplements, acupuncture, and laser treatment can be used as a treatment in this stage.

-Fourth stage of Arthritis is an extremely painful experience for dogs.
-At this stage the dog suffers from extreme lack of mobility and cries when joints are moved.
+The fourth stage of Arthritis is an extremely painful experience for dogs.
+At this stage, the dog suffers from an extreme lack of mobility and cries when joints are moved.
 Unfortunately, the treatments for this stage have little effect.
 A vet usually prescribes stronger drugs and physical therapy.
 Moreover, when all else fails, you can consider joint surgeries such as fusion (arthrodesis) or replacements which are often only available at specialist veterinary hospitals.

 What are the Signs?

 There are several signs from which you can determine that your dog is suffering from arthritis.
-You should keep an eye open for these signs, so that you can take immediate measures before arthritis can develop into a more dangerous stage.
+It would help if you kept an eye open for these signs so that you can take immediate measures before arthritis can develop into a more dangerous stage.

 - Your dog may repeatedly lick the affected area.